Most Common CBD Drug Interactions and Side Effects

-The severity of the reaction also depends on the amount of time the drugs have been in your system as well as some pre-existing medical conditions or allergies.
+The severity of the reaction will depend on the amount of time the drugs have been in your system, as well as some pre-existing medical conditions or allergies.

 Anti-Epileptic or Anti-Seizure Drugs and CBD

-Drugs used to treat epilepsy and seizures mixed with cannabidiol can lead to severe consequences as a result of these medications interacting with marijuana.
+We start CBD oil drug interactions talk with drugs used to treat epilepsy and seizures.
+Mixed with cannabidiol, they can lead to severe consequences due to these medications interacting with marijuana.

 Valproate is the other of the two drugs that are known to cause major interactions with CBD.
-In addition to epilepsy, valproic acid is also used to treat some mental conditions and migraines.
+In addition to epilepsy, you can use valproic acid to treat some mental conditions and migraines.

-Valproic acid could cause serious, even life-threatening liver damage, usually within the first six months of therapy.
-This medication also has some serious CBD hemp oil drug interactions.
-The combined use of this medication and cannabinoid oil could increase the risk of liver damage.
+Valproic acid could cause severe, even life-threatening liver damage, usually within the first six months of therapy.
+This medication also has some intense CBD hemp oil drug interactions.
+The combined use of valproate and cannabinoid oil could increase the risk of liver damage.

 Eslicarbazepine can lead to moderate drug interactions with CBD.
-Cannabidiol use could slow down the metabolism of eslicarbazepine in the body and thus increase the potency of the drug in the system, but only by a small degree.
+Cannabidiol use could slow down the metabolism of eslicarbazepine in the body and thus increase the drug potency in the system, but only by a small degree.

 CBD also has a similar effect on topiramate (Topamax) and zonisamide, which are used to treat epilepsy.
-The former is also said to increase some CBD oil effects, like stress reduction.
+Likewise, the former is also said to increase some CBD oil effects, like stress reduction.
 It could also enhance some CBD oil side effects, such as drowsiness and sleepiness.

 CBD and Statins